 In a medium bowl, combine eggs, oil, buttermilk, and cornmeal.
 Set aside.

-In a separate bowl combine flour, baking powder, baking soda, and salt.
+In a separate bowl combine flour, baking powder, baking soda, salt, and garlic powder.
 Whisk together until combined.

 Pour the egg mixture into the flour mixture and mix until well combined.